pblanchenay/pblanchenay.github.io/content/academicreferences/index.md

 ---
-I am in general happy to write a reference letter for former students; however, it takes time.
+I am in general happy to write a reference letter for former students who have done well in my courses (ranking in the top 20%); however, it takes time.
 To make sure you know what you are asking, and whether it would actually help your application, here is some guidance.
 Please read in full.

-{{% toc %}}

-## Am I willing to write a letter for you?

-* In general yes, but I reserve the right to refuse writing a letter for you (i.e. it's not guaranteed).
-* If I refuse it is usually for one of these reasons:
-	* I believe it would not help your application.
-	* I do not have enough time before the deadline. **Allow 3 weeks before the nearest deadline.**
-* If you have never *completed* a course with me, I am in general very reluctant to write for you.
-If you are a current student, I can only write if I have sufficient info about you, which is rare for current students.

-## What do I put in the reference letter?
+## What are reference letters for?
+What would it contain?

-The goal of a reference letter is to provide accurate information about you to the selection committee.
+Selection committees are usually interested in admitting students who have the skills and motivation to succeed in the program.
+The goal of a reference letter is to provide accurate information about you to that selection committee.
 (It is not to get you into the program at all costs.)

 - In any reference letter I will, at the minimum, mention the grade you received in my course, and how it compares to other students, current and past.
 - I will also provide any type of information that I deemed relevant for the committee, elements that indicate how well you would do in the program, how motivated you are, how much you would benefit from the program, and how the program would benefit to have you as a student.